 TigerVPN is P2P friendly, and in terms of protocols you get OpenVPN, IPSec L2TP, and PPTP support.
 Additionally, there’s a NAT firewall, and the service uses meshed IP addresses for enhanced privacy.
 TigerVPN doesn’t store any logs of your internet activity anywhere, and customer support is available instantly via email, live chat, a ticketing system or the native apps.

 You can get a small sampler of the service with a free 500MB trial.
 If you want to sign up, in total, there are three pricing plans at your disposal.
-The monthly plan only supports two simultaneous connections, so your best bet is the 12-month plan that provides five connections and a cheaper overall price.
+The monthly plan only supports two simultaneous connections, so your best bet is the 12-month plan (or the 3-year plan if you don’t mind a longer commitment) that provides five connections and a cheaper overall price.
 The packages available are:

 Best for mobile users